 - To study the variation of the time period of a simple pendulum of a given length by taking bobs of the same size but different masses and interpreting the result.

 - To study the relationship between the force of limiting friction and normal reaction and to find the coefficient of friction between a block and a horizontal surface.

 - To find the downward force along an inclined plane, acting on a roller due to the gravitational pull of the earth and study its relationship with the angle of inclination θ by plotting a graph between force and Sinθ.

 - To make a paper scale of given least count, e.g., 0.2cm, 0.5 cm.

 - To determine the mass of a given body using a metre scale by the principle of moments.

 - To plot a graph for a given set of data, with proper choice of scales and error bars.

 - To measure the force of limiting friction for rolling of a roller on a horizontal plane.

-- To study the variation in the range of a jet of water with the angle of projection.
+- To study the variation in the range of a projectile with the angle of projection.

-- To study dissipation of energy of a simple pendulum by plotting a graph between square of amplitude and time.
+- To study the dissipation of energy of a simple pendulum by plotting a graph between the square of amplitude and time.

 - To determine Young’s modulus of elasticity of the material of a given wire.